Introduction to Software Management

 As mentioned in the previous chapter, the terminal can often be an overwhelming place to end up if you aren’t familiar with how it operates.
 In this chapter we’re going to cover 7 simple commands that should get you up and running in regards to software management in the terminal.

 Peppermint keeps a list of all available software and the versions of that software from all available sources.
 It makes sense to update that list periodically so that Peppermint will know to look for new versions of installed software and so that it can be aware of new software that is available.
-The “apt update” command tells Peppermint to refresh this list so that it can take advantage of the most recent software updates and additions.
-Note that “apt update” does not actually install any software, it simply informs the system of what is available.
-Note that the “apt update” command is something you will not find in most other Debian or Ubuntu based distributions as the “apt” command is a wrapper script around several other commands intended to simplify package management.
-The exception is Linux Mint where the wrapper script was introduced.
-In this case the equivalent command in Debian/Ubuntu is “sudo apt-get update” and in all cases the Debian/Ubuntu equivalent will work in Peppermint/Linux Mint as well.
+The “apt-get update” command tells Peppermint to refresh this list so that it can take advantage of the most recent software updates and additions.
+Note that “apt-get update” does not actually install any software, it simply informs the system of what is available.

 New versions of software packages are being released all the time.
-The “apt upgrade” command tells the system to download and install any available new versions of software that is already installed on the system.
-If a new version of a package requires an additional package to be installed, or if it requires an existing package to be removes, “apt upgrade” will kindly let you know that the upgrade is being held back.
+The “apt-get upgrade” command tells the system to download and install any available new versions of software that is already installed on the system.
+If a new version of a package requires an additional package to be installed, or if it requires an existing package to be removes, “apt-get upgrade” will kindly let you know that the upgrade is being held back.
 Under no circumstances will it install new packages or remove any existing packages.
-The Debian/Ubuntu equivalent of this command is “sudo apt-get upgrade”.

-This command will perform the same function as “apt upgrade” however it will install additional packages that new versions depend on, and it will remove packages that cause conflicts.
-Debian/Ubuntu equivalent = “sudo apt-get dist-upgrade”.
+This command will perform the same function as “apt-get upgrade” however it will install additional packages that new versions depend on, and it will remove packages that cause conflicts.

 Now we get to the fun part.
-The “apt install” command will install any available package by including the package name after the command If you want to install the Leafpad text editor, then type “apt install leafpad”.
-If you want to install the Eclipse integrated developer environment, then type “apt install eclipse”.
+The “apt-get install” command will install any available package by including the package name after the command If you want to install the Leafpad text editor, then type “sudo apt-get install leafpad”.
+If you want to install the Eclipse integrated developer environment, then type “sudo apt-get install eclipse”.
 Applications like Leafpad, which has no additional dependencies, will simply download and install after you enter your password.
 Applications like Eclipse, which has a lot of dependencies, will prompt you for whether or not you want to install all of the required dependencies before moving forward.
 Software management from the terminal is generally much more efficient than going through one of the graphical tools.
 The downside is that you have to know the name of each package you wish to install.
-Debian/Ubuntu equivalent = “sudo apt-get install”.

 Removing software is just the same as installing it except for one word.
-Just like with the “apt install” command, simply add the name of the application you wish to remove after the “apt remove” command and hit “Enter”.
+Just like with the “apt-get install” command, simply add the name of the application you wish to remove after the “apt-get remove” command and hit “Enter”.
 You may be prompted for your password, then the command will ask you to verify using “y” or “n” and if you select “y” then the application will be removed.
 Configuration files from the removed application will stay on the system in case you later decide to reinstall the application.
 There’s really not much to it.
-Debian/Ubuntu equivalent = “sudo apt-get remove”.

-This command is just like “apt remove” however it will remove any configuration files associated with the application being removed as well.
-Debian/Ubuntu equivalent = “sudo apt-get purge”.
+This command is just like “apt-get remove” however it will remove any configuration files associated with the application being removed as well.

 sudo dpkg -i